linode/apl-docs/docs/apps/harbor.md

 sidebar_label: Harbor
 ---

+## About

 Harbor is an open-source registry that secures artifacts with policies and role-based access control, ensures images are scanned and free from vulnerabilities, and signs images as trusted.
-As a [CNCF](https://www.cncf.io/announcements/2020/06/23/cloud-native-computing-foundation-announces-harbor-graduation/) graduated project, Harbor delivers compliance, performance, and interoperability to help you consistently and securely manage artifacts across cloud-native compute platforms like Kubernetes. (source: https://goharbor.io/)
+Harbor delivers compliance, performance, and interoperability to help you consistently and securely manage artifacts across cloud-native compute platforms like Kubernetes. (source: https://goharbor.io/)

-## Automation

-Otomi runs the following automation tasks:
+APL automates the following Harbor maintanace tasks:

-- Creating a project in Harbor for each team
+- Creating a project in Harbor for each team.

-- Creating a bot-account for each team
+- Creating a bot-account for each team.

-- Creating a Kubernetes pull secret in the team namespace to enable pulling of images out of the local registry
+- Creating a Kubernetes pull secret in the team namespace to enable pulling of images out of the local registry.

-- Creating a Kubernetes push secret in the team namespace that can be downloaded (if enabled) by team members to push images to a private repo
+- Creating a Kubernetes push secret in the team namespace that can be downloaded (if enabled) by team members to push images to a private repo.

+- Creating a Kubernetes push secret in the team namespace that is used by the Build self-service feature to push images to Harbor.

 ## Known issues

-### Docker login

-Unfortunately Harbor has not yet delivered a user friendly mechanism for users to interface with their registry via docker cli.
-To use docker cli one has to login with the registry EVERY time before using the cli.
-At the same time this fails when one is not logged into the Harbor dashboard beforehand.
-In order to login without issues one has to follow these steps:

-- ONLY ONCE: get the cli secret from the Harbor dashboard (via User Profile).
-- refresh Harbor dashboard web view (this will refresh the OIDC auth token)
-- docker login using the cli secret as password: `docker login harbor.<cluster-domain> -u < User_Name > -p <CLI secret>`
-- do your docker pull/push etc within the token TTL window (60 secs)

-Usually this is not a problem as team users don't pull or push these images directly.
-We are working on solving this, and expect to have a fix soon.

 ### OIDC: conflicting user